-We look forward to seeing you on 9 July for wine, gorgeous sea breeze and fantastic artwork!
+We look forward to seeing you on the 18th of July for Prosecco, gorgeous sea breeze and fantastic artwork!

 David Bowker was born in Prestwich, Manchester and attended Butterstile County Primary School, where he was encouraged to draw and paint especially by teacher Miss Barbara Evans.
 He then went to Stand Grammar School, where he kept receiving encouragement in art by his teachers including Mr John Moss.
 He created his first oil painting in 1982, which was a landscape depicting Winter Hill at sunset.
 David’s first solo exhibition took place at local library in Prestwich two years later, and he continued to exhibit there in group and one-man shows until August 2006, encouraged principally by ex-Head Librarian Mr Harry Wilkinson; exhibited work at other venues including craft fairs, building societies and galleries.

 In 1986 David won BBC TV North-west Tonight painting competition with painting entitled ‘Prestwich View’; the chief judge was Mr Harold Riley and Young Artist award at L.S.
 Lowry Centenary Celebration exhibition ‘Contemporary Salford’ at Chapman Gallery, Salford University with painting ‘Hanover Court’ a year later.